mdancho84/mdancho84.github.io/_drafts/the-data-science-career-path.md

 ### Spark in R

-* **sparklyr**: Spark is a tool that runs on a cloud cluster and allows you to do all of your big data analysis in the cloud!
+* **sparklyr**: Spark is a tool that runs on _cloud clusters_ and allows you to do all of your big data analysis in the cloud!
 And even better, sparklyr allows you to run all of the computations using `dplyr` translations, which makes you **10X more productive** than your python counterparts.

 But you're probably thinking, _"But Matt, I don't know how to do Spark from R. Can you help me?"_